Logistics Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for logistics roles in Washington DC?

 The H-1B is the most common visa for logistics professionals in DC, particularly for roles like supply chain analyst, operations manager, or logistics consultant where a relevant bachelor's degree is required.
-Canadian and Mexican nationals may qualify for TN status under the USMCA for certain management or analyst roles.
-Some senior roles may also qualify for O-1 or L-1 visas if the candidate meets the relevant criteria.
+Canadian and Mexican nationals may qualify for TN visa status under the USMCA for certain management or analyst roles.
+Some senior roles may also qualify for O-1 visa or L-1 visas if the candidate meets the relevant criteria.

 How to find logistics visa sponsorship jobs in Washington DC?